FreeClimbAPI/nodejs-sdk/docs/source/api/callingNumbers.rst

 get(callingNumberId)
 ^^^^^^^^^^^^^^^^^^^^

-    Retrieve a single calling number from Persephony.
+    Retrieve a single calling number from FreeClimb.

     :callingNumberId: {string} The :code:`callingNumberId` of the desired calling number.